 Flooding is the most common natural disaster in the United States.
-Devastating floods occur throughout the U.S. every year, and can occur during any season.
+Floods can happen anywhere, according to the Federal Emergency Management Agency (FEMA), and can occur during any season.
 Even the deserts of the Southwest are at risk during the late summer monsoon season.
 However, some areas of the country are at greater risk at certain times of the year.

 Only an inch of flooding can cause catastrophic damage to homes and businesses, ruining flooring and wallboards, as well as family treasures.
 Severe flooding can ruin communities and cause significant loss of life from high waters, as well as from electrical shock and contaminated waters.

 The International Codes, and specifically the International Residential Code (IRC) ensure homes are properly constructed to prevent against the worst of flood damage.
 The Code Council, FEMA and the Federal Alliance for Safe Homes (FLASH) offer resources to help communities prepare for floods and stay safe during cleanup as well.